hersle/rmirro/README.md

 | 🟢 **On RM**     | Download/upload if newer on RM/PC             | Download         |
 | 🔴 **Not on RM** | Upload/remove if added after/before last sync |                  |

+Note the "asymmetry" of the two cells where the file is only on one device: files are removed from PC if they are deleted from RM (this is the interpretation of "remove if added before last sync"), but files are not deleted from RM if they are deleted on PC, to prevent accidental file loss.
+However, files on RM can be *overwritten* by files uploaded from PC!

 ## Auto-synchronise when connecting USB cable

 Run `rm_sync_on_connect_setup.sh` to install an [udev](https://en.wikipedia.org/wiki/Udev) rule on your system (requires root access)